 Current Trends in Hotel Check-In and Check-Out Policies

+Hotels continue to price more services separately, including flexible arrival and departure times.
 Digital check-in tools also make these paid options easier to offer before arrival.
-You may see early check-in, late checkout, upgrades, and parking shown together as optional add-ons.
+You may see early check-in, late checkout, upgrades, parking, and breakfast shown together as optional add-ons.

 Strategies for Budgeting Around Hotel Fees